avaneev/a5hash/README.md

 multiplication makes this nearly impossible with the mathematical tools available.

+At the same time, the empirical evidence is usually sufficient for non-cryptographic contexts, even though it does not constitute hard proof.
-The empirical evidence that the `a5hash()` hash function and its core operation represented by the `a5rand()` function practically retains a uniformly random output on every iteration is provided by the following example.
-Its `out` is analyzed by `PractRand`, which passes the statistical tests for uniform randomness.
-The `ent` value here acts as an input message with some sparse structure.
+The following example provides evidence that the `a5hash()` function - specifically, its core operation, the `a5rand()` function - practically retains a uniformly random output on every iteration.
+In this example, the `out` value is provided to and analyzed by `PractRand`, which passes statistical tests for uniform randomness.
+Here, the `ent` value acts as an input message with a sparse structure.

 ```c
 uint64_t Seed1, Seed2, ent, out, Ctr = 0;